webnuswp/modern-events-calendar-lite/README.md

 ## Changelog

+### 5.7.5 – 9 July 2020
+- Refactored: The booking reminder to accept hours interval instead of days (pro)
+- Added: A download-able file feature.
+This file can be downloaded after confirmed booking by bookers (pro)
+- Added: A placeholder to include the downloadable file link in booking notifications (pro)
+- Added: An option to disable confirmation email (pro)
+- Added: A feature to show attendees of bookings in main booking manage page (pro)
+- Added: Featured image of events into the RSS feed
+- Added: Available tickets if user is restricted to book only 1 ticket (pro)
+- Improved: The stripe payment by sending payer email (pro)
+- Improved: The display of time for those multiple days events that last after midnight
+- Improved: The search module to show searched events
+- Improved: The “Show Booking Form Interval” option to be more compatible with “Sell All Occurrences” events (pro)
+- Updated: Polish translation (Thanks to Monika Osowicz)
+- Fixed: Some issues in fixed and per attendee booking fields (pro)
+- Fixed: Some issues in event fields
+- Fixed: Some translation issue in single event modules
+- Fixed: An issue in booking module loaded in popup event (pro)
+- Fixed: An issue in google calendar link in email notifications
+- Fixed: An issue in event link for recurring events in email notifications
+- Fixed: An issue in archive page meta title

 ### 5.7.0 – 1 July 2020
 - Added: WeatherAPI.com provider for weather module (pro)
 - Added: A new feature to sort payment gateways in backend and frontend (pro)